tingerrr/masters-thesis/src/de/chapters/2-basics.typ

 Intern werden, je nach Schlüsseltyp, pro Dimension entweder eine dynamische Sequenzdatenstruktur oder ein geordentes assoiatives Array angelegt.
 T4gl-Arrays werden intern durch Qt-Klassen verwaltet, diese implementieren einen CoW-Mechanismus, Kopien der Instanzen teilen sich den gleichen Buffer.
 Im Gegensatz zu persistenten verknüpften Listen werden die Buffer nicht partiell geteilt, eine Modifikation am Buffer benötigt eine komplette Kopie des Bufffers.

-#todo[
-  Elaborate more precisely on the writing problems as explained shortly in intro
-  - [ ] expensive deep copies for writes on shared data
-  - [ ] expensive deep copies for context switches
-  - [ ] other not yet identified problems?

-  Elaborate on the fact that these problems are largely with respect to the underlying data structure.
-  Correct the above section to reflect this.
-  This could also be more relevant for chapter 3.
-]

 #subpar.grid(
   figure(figures.t4gl.new, caption: [